Pamela Evette

 Pamela Sue Evette (née Gajoch; born August 28, 1967) is an American politician and businesswoman serving as the 93rd lieutenant governor of South Carolina since 2019.
-A member of the Republican Party, she was the CEO of Quality Business Solutions in Upstate South Carolina before her election as lieutenant governor.
+A member of the Republican Party, she was the CEO of Quality Business Solutions in Upstate South Carolina before she was elected.
 Evette is the first lieutenant governor to be elected on the same ticket as the governor.
-She has been in office since January 9, 2019, when Henry McMaster began his first elected term as governor.

-Background
+Early life, education, and career

 Evette is the granddaughter of Polish immigrants.
-Born in Ohio, Evette earned her Bachelor of Business Administration (B.B.A.) in accounting from Cleveland State University.
-Evette worked as an accountant until returning to Travelers Rest, South Carolina in 2005, where she founded and acted as CEO of Quality Business Solutions, a payroll, HR and back-office solutions software firm.
+Born in Ohio, Evette earned her Bachelor of Business Administration in accounting from Cleveland State University.
+Evette worked as an accountant until moving to Travelers Rest, South Carolina in 2005, where she founded and acted as CEO of Quality Business Solutions, a payroll, HR and back-office solutions software firm.

-Evette was the first lieutenant governor elected on the same ticket as the governor.
-Before the 2018 election, South Carolina lieutenant governors were elected independently of the governor.
-She defeated Mandy Powers Norrell in the gubernatorial election on November 6, 2018.
-Evette took office as South Carolina's second female lieutenant governor (the first being Nancy Stevenson from 1979 through 1983 under Richard Riley) on January 9, 2019.